-12 Insider Reasons to Visit St. Augustine in September
+12 Insider Reasons to Visit in September

 St. Augustine is a great place to visit in September.
 School is back and things are a bit quieter in the historic district.
-The wet season scares away the mass hordes of tourists, so visitors can expect much better prices on lodging.
+The wet season scares away the mass hordes of tourists, so visitors can expect much better lodging prices.
 And even though it's rainier, summer weather is still very much in full swing in September; so those beach days stay hot, but they're more likely to cool off when the sun goes down.
 You might even have the opportunity to wear that newly purchased "St. Augustine" hoodie this month.

 If all this isn't enough to convince you that rain or shine, St. Augustine is an amazing place to spend a vacation in September, then buckle up.
 We have a number of other great reasons to justify your trip here.

-School just went back into session so you won’t see as many families around St. Augustine in September, and let's be honest, there's a lot of people in families.
+School is back in session so you won't see as many families around St. Augustine in September, and let's be honest, there's a lot of people in families.
 Now don't get me wrong, we love families!
 Families are great and we're very happy that people are getting married and having children and bringing those children to St. Augustine.
 But St. Augustine prides itself on its "small town" feel, so when that small town is filled with thousands of tiny tourists in the summer months, it can be a bit overwhelming for someone looking to use their paid vacation days to escape the chaos of everyday life.